 Cowan Lake State Park

-A 1,000-foot public beach is located on the south shore of this 700-acre lake.
-Swimming is permitted during daylight hours only in designated areas.
-Sailing is also very popular on the lake: boat swimming and boat camping are located in the northern portion of the lake.
+A 1,000-foot public beach sits on the south shore of this 700-acre lake.
+Swimming is permitted during daylight hours in designated areas only.
+Sailing is popular here, and boat swimming and boat camping are available in the northern portion of the lake.
+The campground has more than 250 sites and 21 fully-equipped cabins.

 Old Field Beach at Indian Lake State Park